Linear cross-entropy certification of quantum computational advantage in Gaussian Boson Sampling: Introduction

 We find that part of the dependence of the ideal score on the parameter $R$ can be expressed as a polynomial of degree $2N$, whose coefficients can be computed by counting the number of undirected graphs with a certain number of connected components.
-This result is akin to the conclusions found by Ehrenberg et al.~\cite{ehrenberg2023transition} in their study on anticoncentration in GBS.
-They found that the second moment of the GBS distribution can also be expressed as a polynomial of degree $2N$ in $R$, whose coefficients are determined using a graph-theoretical method.
-Even though calculating the ideal score can be directly linked to finding the second moment of the GBS distribution, the definition and origin of the graphs involved in the computation of our results differ from those used in Ref.~\cite{ehrenberg2023transition}.
+For setups that use input states with different squeezing parameters, the coefficients also depend on the lengths of the connected components of the graph.
+This result is akin to the conclusions found by Ehrenberg et al.~\cite{ehrenberg2023transition, ehrenberg2024second} in their recent study on anticoncentration in GBS.
+In their work, they computed the first and second moments of the output GBS distribution in the photon-collision-free limit, in which nearly all detection patterns have at most one photon in each mode.
+In this regime, the output distribution can be approximated by the modulus squared of hafnians of Gaussian random matrices~\cite{deshpande2022quantum, arkhipov2012bosonic, grier2022complexity}.
+The authors developed a graph-theoretical method for computing the moments of this approximate distribution, and found that the second moment can be expressed as a polynomial of degree $2N$ in $R$, whose coefficients are determined by counting the number of graphs with a given number of connected components.
+Moreover, they relate the first and second moments to the LXE score of an ideal model that uses input squeezed states with the same squeezing parameter~\cite{ehrenberg2024second}.
+Even though their expression for the ideal score is very similar to our findings, the definition and origin of the graphs involved in the computation of our results differ from those used in Ref.~\cite{ehrenberg2023transition, ehrenberg2024second}.
 At this time, it is necessary to make a more thorough analysis of the computation of the coefficients in both cases in order to find a clear relation between these two results.

+Focusing on the case $R=M$, we find that the ideal score has a particularly simple expression in terms of $N$, and it is the same whether we use input squeezed states with the same squeezing parameter or not.
+We compare this analytical expression with numerical estimations of the ideal score for setups that are not in limit of $M\rightarrow\infty$.
+This comparison allows us to investigate how good our results approximate the estimated ideal score of real-world GBS implementations.
+Additionally, we also make numerical estimations of the score for a simple GBS model with transmission losses, which allows us to study the behavior of the LXE score in the presence of noise.